The Past is The Past is The Past

 All memories are stored in our brains.
 They’re simply clusters of neurons*.

 And that’s true whether something happened yesterday, last week, or decades ago.

 So perhaps what’s wrong is my expectation that it SHOULD feel different if a memory is recent – compared to if it’s something which happened long ago.

-(You could search the entire universe and not find “your past” anywhere except inside your own brain.
-Even evidence of the past – like a love letter from an ex – is simply a reminder of something that no longer exists.)
+This helps to reframe my relationship with the past.
+There’s a very real sense in which the past doesn’t exist.
+You could search the entire universe and not find “your past” anywhere except inside your own brain.
+Even evidence of the past – like a love letter from an ex – is simply a reminder of something that no longer exists.

 And this realisation helps to remind me that this is true for the very recent past just as much as for ancient history.